JakobDenGode/hvz-experis-fe/README.md

 # Humans vs Zombers
 This project is about the real life game "Humans vs Zombies" and the goal is to make the experience easier and more managable for both players and admins.

 ## Link to Online application
 https://hvz-fe-noroff.herokuapp.com/

+## Local Setup and Installation
+- Download or clone the repository
+- Make sure you have Node.js installed
+- Open the terminal from the project folder
+- Run the commands "npm install" -> "npm update"
+- Finally run "npm run dev" to run the application
+- view the application on http://localhost:3000

 ## Technologies
 - Javascript React